aromatt/xcopr/README.md

 ## What is it?

-`sidechain` is little cousin of `xargs` and `awk` that fills a gap in the standard line-processing tool set.
+`sidechain` is a younger cousin of `xargs` and `awk` that fills a gap in the standard line-processing tool set.

 It extends the reach of shell-based data processing just enough to make a difference for folks who still like to build load-bearing Unix pipelines.

 ### "Sidechain?"
 The name and concept are borrowed from an [audio mixing